 Countermeasures

-Going forward, we will continue to link scenario analysis results to Toshiba Group’s business strategy and engage in resilient business management while appropriately responding to risks and opportunities.
+Toshiba Group declares its commitment to contributing to the realization of carbon neutrality in both its business development and the business activities of the Group.
+Going forward, we will continue to link scenario analysis results to Toshiba Group's business strategy and engage in resilient business management while appropriately responding to risks and opportunities.

-- Our philosophy and strategy
+- Our philosophy, vision and strategy

 - Response to Climate Change at Our Sites